PhobGCC/PhobGCC-doc/For_Users/Phob_Programming_Guide.md

 This is a guide to programming the teensy microcontroller on PhobGCC.

+Here's a [video walkthrough](https://youtu.be/QWJy-NiV2nU) if you would like to watch instead.

 # Tools

 * A computer running Windows, MacOS, or Linux.